Country Club of North Carolina

 The Country Club of North Carolina, or CCNC, is a gated golf community in Pinehurst, North Carolina.
-The club is currently ranked as one of the Top 100 Country Clubs in America.
+The Club will be the host site of the U.S. Senior Amateur in 2030 and the U.S. Women's Amateur in 2037.
+CCNC will be the first golf club to host the five original USGA Amateur Championships.

 History

 The Country Club of North Carolina is the oldest gated golf community in the Sandhills, established in 1963.
 It was begun by several North Carolina investors, 4-6 individuals from each major North Carolina city.
 Together they purchased an initial 1,200 acres of rolling hills from 13 different land owners just south of the Village of Pinehurst and the notorious Pinehurst No. 2 golf course.
 Working with community planner William Byrd of Atlanta, Georgia, the group agreed on a master plan for the land they acquired, including a golf course, named Dogwood.
 The Cardinal Course would come later.
 Today, the club has a large membership base numbering close to 1,000 covering families across the state and around the world.
 Over 400 homes have been built over the years behind the gates.